Show by Label

 With that result, I can now investigate and test the output amplifier and that's next on the list.

-Wired-up all the required parts to make the amplifier functional, and eventually got it working.
+Wired-up all the required parts to make the amplifier functional, and eventually got it all working.

 Oops!